IBM-Blockchain-Archive/marbles/tutorial_part1.md

 #<a name="confignetwork"></a>Configure the SDK for your Blockchain Network
 The app is setup to either grab network configuration data from Bluemix via VCAP Service's environmental variable OR to load the hard coded list in `mycreds.json`.
 We have added two mycreds files.
-The first is a sample of a Bluemix IBM Blockchain network called 'mycreds_bluemix.json'.
+The first is a sample of a Bluemix IBM Blockchain network called `mycreds_bluemix.json`.
-The second is a sample of a Docker Compose network called 'mycreds_docker_compose.json`.
+The second is a sample of a Docker Compose network called `mycreds_docker_compose.json`.
-The formats of each are the same, but the Bluemix file much more data.
+The formats of each are the same, but the Bluemix file has more data.
 It might look more familiar if you are coming from a Bluemix network.
-Please use whichever file is more relevant as your **starting** template file.
+Please use whichever file is more relevant as your template.
-**Double check that [app.js](/app.js#L121) is using your prefered file.**
+**Double check that [app.js](/app.js#L155) is using your prefered file.**

-- If you are running the app locally it will not find VCAP. **Thus you need to edit** `mycreds_bluemix.json` or 'mycreds_docker_compose.json`
+- If you are running the app locally it will not find VCAP. **Thus you need to edit** `mycreds_bluemix.json` or `mycreds_docker_compose.json`
-- If you are hosting the app on Bluemix, but wish to use a different network **you need to edit **`mycreds_bluemix.json` or 'mycreds_docker_compose.json`
+- If you are hosting the app on Bluemix, but wish to use a different network **you need to edit **`mycreds_bluemix.json` or `mycreds_docker_compose.json`
 - If you are hosting the app on Bluemix, and wish to use a Bluemix network you do not need to touch `mycreds_bluemix.json`
 	- Simply "bind" the Bluemix service to your application using the Bluemix's dashboard UI.
 [Binding Instructions](https://console.ng.bluemix.net/docs/services/reqnsi.html#add_service)